-Vegetarian eating habits of the Vietnamese
+The vegetarian eating habits of Vietnamese people

 Popular Vietnamese vegetarian dishes and where to eat